Aarception/Mo-information-security-portfolio/README.md

 This will be the end of unattributed public commentary, what follows is attributed intellectual-property publication.

-What folllows is Infrastructure and Attribution and it will be written with Institutional.

 From Inquiry, To The Institution To Infrastructure, For The Industry

-I was modeled wrong, because I was never going to, and cannot be indisposed to become litigous over a structural matter.
+Objective Complete: I was never going to, and cannot be indisposed to become litigous over a structural matter.
 A structural matter does not deserve punishment and adversarialism, it merits constructive engagement for problem-solving and resolution.